Fishing Bookshop Trout and Salmon Fishing Trout and Salmon Flies Trout and Salmon Fishing

 River Creed O.S Map 8

 The River Creed is a renowned salmon and sea trout fishery which enters the Minch just to the south of Stornoway.
-Managed, since 2001 by the Stornowaay Angling Association, the river comprises four miles of double bank fishing from Loch Chlachain to the Matheson Pool and includes 20 named pools, bank and boat fishing on Lochs Chlachain and Ois.
+Managed, since 2001 by the Stornoway Angling Association, the river comprises four miles of double bank fishing from Loch Chlachain to the Matheson Pool and includes 20 named pools, bank and boat fishing on Lochs Chlachain and Ois.
 The association is working hard to improve the fishing and the last few years have seen a steady improvement in runs of fish, with 241 salmon and 352 sea trout taken on 2005.
 The season runs from June 1st to October 15th, with July, August and September the best months.
 Day and evening tickets are available at all times for both the river and the lochs and can be obtained from several outlets in and around Stornoway.
-Boats can be booked by telephoning Angus Campbell's Filling Station on 01851 702127.
-Boats can only be booked for one day at a time and cost £10.

 Stornoway Angling association